rootkovska/tresorit-docker/README.md

-# Tresor in a docker
+# Tresorit in a docker

-A Tresorit client in a docker.
+A [Tresorit](https://tresorit.com) client in a docker.
 Useful for persons having multiple Tresorit accounts (e.g.: one personal and another from work), as the Tresorit default client allows syncing/managing only one account per one desktop session.
 Also useful for scripts running on servers and other headless devices.

 ## Build and deploy